How Italian Futurism Influenced Fashion

 During the 20th century, Italian Futurist artists, thinkers, and like-minded creators such as Giacomo Balla, Fortunato Depero, or Thayaht (Ernesto Michahelles) paid attention to fashion.
-They designed or produced works that sometimes couldn’t be worn but that could be considered as art objects and sometimes, even manifestos of social and anthropological interest.
+They designed or created works that were occasionally unwearable but could be viewed as art objects and, at times, even served as manifestos of social and anthropological significance.

 Futurism as a Modernist Movement

-Futurism as a modernist movement was born on 1908 when Filippo Tommaso Marinetti wrote his Manifesto of Futurism and published it as a part of his book of poems in 1909.
+Futurism as a modernist movement was born in 1908 when Filippo Tommaso Marinetti wrote his Manifesto of Futurism and published it as a part of his book of poems in 1909.
 Later it was featured in an Italian newspaper Gazzetta dell’Emilia and then in French Le Figaro.
-His aim was to produce the shock of the new (as Cubism had done previously).
+His aim was to produce the shock of something new (as Cubism had done previously).
 However, whereas such provocation had previously been limited to museums or books, Marinetti wanted to extend it to social and political life.

 In March 1915, the so-called Second Wave Futurists, such as Giacomo Balla and Fortunato Depero, launched the manifesto The Futurist Reconstruction of the Universe.

 Futurism proposed the concept of art-action and, from its very beginning, it had a strong performative quality.
 Through the primacy of speed and dynamics, the representation of objects in movement became paramount.

-While Futurist paintings mixed stylistic idioms from Cubism and Divisionism, its poetry, music, photography, film, and drama expanded along more abstract principles.
+While futurist paintings mixed stylistic idioms from Cubism and Divisionism, their poetry, music, photography, film, and drama expanded along more abstract principles.
 These included speed, dynamism, novelty, violence, technology, nationalism, and urbanity, which were often expressed according to prior formulated declarations.
 Significantly, futurist photographs and canvases aimed to show successive stages of an object moving through space.

 This in turn accounts for the early significance of fashion, as an aesthetic expression, that is directly and almost exclusively applicable to the active and activated body.